Thomas ap Catesby Jones: Between wars

 In 1826, Commodore Jones while in command of the veteran sloop-of-war Peacock, signed treaties with the Kingdom of Tahiti and Hawaiian Kingdom.
 On September 6, 1826, Jones signed a treaty with Queen regent Pōmare Vahine on the behalf of the infant Pōmare III and other chiefs of Tahiti.
 On December 23, 1826, Jones signed a treaty with Queen regent Kaʻahumanu and other chiefs of Hawaii on behalf of the young Kamehameha III.
 In 1827, Peacock was severely damaged in an attack by a whale.
 Upon return to New York in October 1827, she was decommissioned and broken up in 1828.
 She was rebuilt as Peacock (1828), to serve as an exploration ship of the United States Exploring Expedition.
 Jones was to have commanded the expedition, but lack of funding delayed the expedition until 1838, by which time he had resigned the appointment.

 In May 1836, an act of Congress authorized the President to establish the five year United States Exploring Expedition "to the Pacific Ocean and South Seas", the first extra-continental American scientific exploration.
 Jones was appointed Commander of the Expedition.
 Delays in Expedition departure dates, and various other disagreements, led to Jones (and certain scientists, including botanist Asa Gray) declining the position in December 1837.
 The position was subsequently offered to Charles Wilkes.
 From 1841 to 1844, Jones commanded the United States Pacific Squadron, and again from 1848 to 1850.
 In 1842, four years before the start of the Mexican–American War, Jones mistakenly thought that war had begun.
 He seized the California port of Monterey and held it for one day before returning control to Mexico.

-Hearing that British Captain Lord George Paulet had seized the Hawaiian Kingdom, he sailed there and arrived July 22, 1843.
+Hearing that Royal Navy officer Lord George Paulet had occupied the Hawaiian Kingdom, he sailed there and arrived July 22, 1843.
 The king was restored July 31, and Jones tried to hasten peace by hosting all parties to dinner aboard his ship.
 In 1843, Jones returned a young deserter, Herman Melville, to the U.S. from the Sandwich Islands, as the Hawaiian Islands were then known.
 Later, Melville modeled "Commodore J—" in Moby-Dick, and the Commodore in White-Jacket after Jones.
 In 1827 Peacock under Jones's command had been severely damaged in an attack by a whale, which Melville took to have been a sperm whale.
 Moby-Dick Chapter 45 ("The Affidavit") is most probably especially shaped by part of the career of Jones.
 By early 1844 Alexander Dallas had replaced Jones as Pacific commander.

-Mexican War

-In 1848, Jones arrived in Mazatlán just at the end of the Mexican–American War, maintaining order until he could transport those who had aided the United States in that war to Monterey.